 I find it hard to convey exactly what it is that I think makes Dark Souls such a singular game, but this is the idea I keep coming back to: it's the imperfections that make it.
 Dark Souls 3 is a fantastic game with far fewer rough patches—it streamlines playing online, traversing the world, equipping armor.
 It is a less frustrating game, which should make for a better game.
 And yet the difficulties of Dark Souls' frustrations lead to greater triumphs, greater discoveries, and greater mastery that a more polished game will never quite be able to recapture.

-When players talk about the Souls games, they too often focus on the difficulty, that .
+When players talk about the Souls games, they too often focus on the difficulty, that being hard is what makes them good.
 I think that's missing the point.
 Yes, difficulty is part of what makes them the best action-RPGs of the decade, but it's specifically the way the Souls games are difficult that makes them so bold and refreshing.
 It's why Dark Souls hit the gaming world like a bomb in 2011, and while the sequels follow its philosophy they never manage it with quite the same style.
 In Dark Souls, the undead soldiers roaming the remains of their civilization are not your true enemies.
 The mighty Black Knights guarding their towers are not your true enemies.
 The demons waiting in the darkness of Sen's Fortress are not your true enemies.

 Dark Souls is the true enemy.
 The entirety of Dark Souls—AI, invading players, geometry, frames animation, attack patterns, bugs, draw distance, controls, even flavor text—is an enemy to be studied, understood, and defeated.